Bureau of Indian Standards: Grievance Cell

 If any customer reports about the degraded quality of any certified product at Grievance Cell, BIS HQs, BIS gives redressal to the customer.

 Collaboration with international standards bodies

 BIS is a founder member of International Organization for Standardization (ISO).
 It represents India in the International Organization for Standardization (ISO), the International Electrotechnical Commission (IEC) and the World Standards Service Network (WSSN).

 Activities

 Standard formulation and promotion

 One of the major functions of the Bureau is the formulation, recognition and promotion of the Indian Standards.
 As on 1 January 2019, over 20,000 Standards have been formulated by BIS, are in force.
 These cover important segments of economy, which help the industry in upgrading the quality of their products and services.

 BIS has identified 15 sectors which are important to Indian Industry.
 For formulation of Indian Standard, it has separate Division Council to oversee and supervise the work.
 The Standards are regularly reviewed and formulated in line with the technological development to maintain harmony with the International Standards.

 Product Certification

+Product certification is a process through which a third-party organization or certification body assesses and verifies that a product meets specific standards, specifications, or regulatory requirements.
+The primary purpose of product certification is to ensure that a product is safe, reliable, and compliant with the relevant quality and safety standards.
+It provides consumers with confidence that the product they are purchasing meets established criteria and has been independently tested and evaluated.